OpenMDAO/OpenMDAO/openmdao/docs/basic_guide/first_optimization.rst

-To start out we'll re-use the :code:`Paraboloid` component that we defined in the previous tutorial.
+To start out we'll reuse the :code:`Paraboloid` component that we defined in the previous tutorial.
-We'll add that component, along with and :ref:`IndepVarComp <comp-type-1-indepvarcomp>`, to construct our model inside a :ref:`Problem <feature_run_your_model>`.
+We'll add that component, along with an :ref:`IndepVarComp <comp-type-1-indepvarcomp>`, to construct our model inside a :ref:`Problem <feature_run_your_model>`.
-You've already used the :code:`Problem` in the run file from the previous tutorial on the :ref:`paraboloid analysis <tutorial_paraboloid_analysis>`, but well take a closer look now.
+You've already used :code:`Problem` in the run-script from the previous tutorial on the :ref:`paraboloid analysis <tutorial_paraboloid_analysis>`, but we'll take a closer look now.

-All analyses and optimizations in OpenMDAO are executed with the a :code:`Problem` class.
+All analyses and optimizations in OpenMDAO are executed with an instance of the :code:`Problem` class.
 This class serves as a container for your model and the driver you've chosen, and provides methods for you to :ref:`run the model <run-model>` and :ref:`run the driver <setup-and-run>`.
 It also provides a :ref:`interface for setting and getting variable values <set-and-get-variables>`.
-Every problem has one single driver associated with it.
-Similarly, it has one single model in it.
+Every problem has a single driver associated with it.
+Similarly, it has a single model in it.

 .. figure:: images/problem_diagram.png
    :align: center